therealbenpai/Discord-Bot/docs/README.md

 # Discord Bot Code

+**NOTICE: This is not up to date.
+Do not use this.
+I will update it later**

 This is a source code repo for a Discord bot running using the Discord.js library.
 To install the bot, you will need to run `npm i` (for the CLI, run `npm i sparty18-cli`).

 ## Directorys and what they are for: